AnneKammenhed/annes-spock-game/README.md

 https://jigsaw.w3.org/css-validator/

 <h2>Bugs</h2>
-To learn along the way, I wanted to bild the game with an if-else-statement.
+To be able to follow the logic step by step and learn along the way, I wanted to bild the game with an if-else-statement.
 Since I couldn't get the code to work with the five options, I built out a game with only two options first.
 Link to that code below.

 fixed and unfixed